RDP vs VPN: what's the difference?

-One popular way of providing this kind of secure remote access is through a virtual private network (VPN) or a remote desktop protocol (RDP) connection.
-However, what’s the difference between these two technologies?
+One common way to enable secure remote access is through a virtual private network (VPN) or a remote desktop protocol (RDP) connection.
+But what’s the difference between these two technologies?

 Let’s explore the differences between VPN and remote desktop, discuss their key similarities, and review some considerations when choosing which one is right for you.